 What was going on?
 Had we all become the butt of an elaborate practical joke?
 Finally, Jon Stewart and Stephen Colbert, who had become famous for skewering the Bush administration four nights a week for eight years, got to the point.

 The news media, they argued, had been fear mongering long enough.
 Pundits from both sides of the political aisle had turned their opponents into monsters, and it was time to lay the fear aside and embrace each other as one nation.
 Then everyone piled their signs and placards around the overflowing trash cans and slowly filtered back to their hotels.

 What had been accomplished?
 Years of organizing and activism had been topped by an anti-rally—a political spoof with a non-political message.
 Days after the event, right-leaning libertarian and conservative candidates swept the midterm elections.
 Six years later, Republicans control the House, Senate, and the White House.
 Like at the end of every mass gathering in Washington, DC, the demonstrators simply tossed away their signs and went home.

-Posted on March 14, 2017, in Musings and tagged Colbert Report, Daily Show, Jon Stewart, National Mall, Ozzy Osbourne, Protests, Rally, Rally to Restore Sanity, Rally to Restore Sanity and/or Fear, Sheryl Crow, Stephen Colbert, Washington DC, Washington Monument.
+Posted on March 14, 2017, in Musings and tagged Colbert Report, Daily Show, National Mall, Protests, Rally, Rally to Restore Sanity, Rally to Restore Sanity and/or Fear, Washington DC.
 Bookmark the permalink.
 Leave a comment.